Frequently Asked Questions

 What should I do if I receive a generic substitute instead of brand-name LIPITOR?

-Talk to your doctor and/or your pharmacist to let them know that you prefer brand-name LIPITOR.
+Talk to your doctor and/or your pharmacist to ask if you should be getting brand-name LIPITOR.

 How do I know if I received brand-name LIPITOR?